MOTION FOR ENFORCEMENT IN TEXAS

 Many people ignore family court orders to one extent or another and for one reason or another.
 In these circumstances, a motion to enforce child support or motion to enforce child custody is nearly always a necessity, because the situation will not improve on its own.
 Enforcement is one of the most intricate procedures in the Texas Family Code.
 There are specific requirements as to the motion’s content as well as its time frame, and noncompliance often leads to costly delays.
 Additionally, these motions must accomplish a dual purpose.
 They must not only enforce the order but also address the underlying reasons for the disobedience.

-The attorneys at Griffin Miers, Mitch Miers and Andrew Griffin understand that you and your family rely on total compliance with existing court orders regarding visitation, support, and property division.
+The family attorneys at Griffin Miers, Mitch Miers and Andrew Griffin understand that you and your family rely on total compliance with existing court orders regarding visitation, support, and property division.
 That is why we take the time to answer all your questions, then we take prompt and sustained action to uphold your legal and financial interests.

 We also realize that action may be taken against you when it is not warranted and we work to fight frivolous enforcement claims.

 Section 157 of the Family Code controls enforcement actions regarding visitation and support.
 A motion must state the exact nature of the violation and the precise nature of the relief requested.
 For example, a motion to enforce child support must state the date each payment was due, the amount actually paid, and the amount owed.
 It must also demand specific relief, which may include:

 Contempt of Court: While most judges will not incarcerate people for failure to pay child support, they will not hesitate to assess fines of up to $500 per violation.
 Contempt is extremely effective in regards to custody, visitation, and other non-support violations.